|

 PIA's first Trident

-International Airport of West Berlin which was controlled by
+International Airport in West Berlin that was under the control

 Western Allied Powers of United States, France and United